Debugger

 Tip: Use this button when you know which changes are required in your code and when they don't interfere with the rest of the code to be executed or traced.

-Saves the current configuration of the debugger window and makes it the default configuration.
+The current state of the debugger window is automatically saved in the project.
 This includes:

 Watch Pane